1 John 1:9 If we confess

 Christian friend, if you too have been forgiven, what are you doing for the Lord?

 Confessing To God And Others

-James 5:15 And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him.
-16 Confess your faults one to another, and pray one for another, that ye may be healed.
+James 5:15-16 And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him.
+Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much.
 Notice we are to confess our faults one to another.
-This does not mean we are to confess every secret sin or sinful thought to others as the Oxford Movement in England taught, and as the Roman Catholics practice in their confessional.
+This does not mean we are to confess every secret sin or sinful thought to others as the Oxford Movement in England taught, and as the Roman Catholics and Anglicans have practiced in their confessionals.
 Confess your sins to the Lord as it says in 1 John 1:9, and if you have directly sinned against someone who needs to be repented to (as it says in Lk.
-17:4), then confess to them (as in the story above).
+17:4), then confess to them.
 Confessing and admitting our faults is another matter.

 God may send trouble for unconfessed sin as we read above, but if your sin is confessed, the trouble is for some other reason.
 I have a friend that went through 12 years of depression.
 She told me that when it was at its worst she was confessing every sin she could think of and some she never committed to try to get peace and healing.
 Her depression was not chastening for sin.
 It was that the glory of God might be revealed in her and to prepare her to minister to others.
 Her kind Father desired that she should partake of His holiness through that means (Heb.
 12:10).